Dixa-public/frontend-interview-assignment/README.md

 ## About the assignment

 The assignment is deliberately open-ended and meant to be a conversation starter for the technical interview phase.
-There are no right or wrong answers here , we're looking for something that's 100% you and that shows us your reasoning and how you approach your work.
+There are no right or wrong answers here, we're looking for something that's 100% you and that shows us your reasoning and how you approach your work.
 Feel free to also challenge us, if you need to.

 You have 2 options: